Chapter 3 Data Abstraction

 Exercise 3.7 Now, summarize by species groups to create mean and standard deviation variables from bill_length_mm, bill_depth_mm, flipper_length_mm, and body_mass_g.
 Preface the variable names with either avg. or sd.
 Include na.rm=T with all statistics function calls.

-Exercise 3.9 Using stringr methods, detect and print out a vector of sites in the ConcentrationReport that are parks (include the substring "Park" in the variable Shoreline Name), then detect and print out the longest shoreline name.
+Exercise 3.9 Using stringr methods, detect and print out a vector of sites in the ConcentrationReport that are parks (include the substring "Park" in the variable Shoreline Name), then detect and print out the longest shoreline name (make that the only output in the end).
+See the method in 3.2 for identifying just a single result among duplicates.

 Exercise 3.10 The sierraStations data frame has weather stations only in California, but includes “CA US” at the end of the name.
-Use dplyr and stringr methods to create a new STATION_NAME that truncates the name, removing that part at the end.
+Use dplyr and stringr methods to create a new STATION_NAME that truncates the name, removing that part at the end, and provide the resulting data frame as the only output.

 Exercise 3.11 Use dplyr and lubridate methods to create a new date-type variable sampleDate from the existing DATE character variable in soilCO2_97, then use this to plot a graph of soil CO2 over time, with sampleDate as x, and CO2pct as y.
 Then use code to answer the question: What’s the length of time (time difference) from beginning to end for this data set [Hint: two approaches might use sorting or max() and min()]?